OishikStudio/Oishik-Keyboard/README.md

 </ul>

 ## FAQ / Common Issues
 * __Add a dictionary__: First download the dictionary file, e.g. from [here](https://codeberg.org/Helium314/aosp-dictionaries#dictionaries).
 Then go to language settings, click on the language, then on `+` next to _dictionary_ the _add_ and select the file.
-Alternatively you can open a `.dict` file in a file explorer with HeliBoard and then select the language.
+Alternatively you can open a `.dict` file in a file explorer with Oishik Keyboard and then select the language.
 Note that the latter method does not work with all file explorers.
 * __Emoji search__: You can get addon dictionaries for emoji suggestions in the [dictionaries repo](https://codeberg.org/Helium314/aosp-dictionaries).
 An actual search function does not exist yet.
 * __Cannot switch choose layout__: This is only possible when _use system languages_ is disabled.
 You can select the layout when tapping on the language.
   * __How to customize layout__: Go to layout selection and use the `+` button, then you can add a custom layout, either from a file or you can copy and edit an existing layout.